-Jacques Hadamard was one of those rare individuals that did not only make record achievements across mathematics and physics but also in the political landscape of his time.
-Some might have heard his name from his work on the prime number theorem, others from the Hadamard gate, and some even from antisemitism movements.
+Jacques Hadamard was one of those rare individuals who made record achievements across mathematics and physics and in the political landscape of his time.
+Some might have heard his name from his work on the prime number theorem, others from the Hadamard gate, and some even from anti-Semitic movements.
 In this article, we learn about his life and the usefulness of the Hadamard gate.

 Jacques Hadamard

-Born on the 8th of December 1865 in Versailles in France, Jacques Hadamard moved to Paris at the age of three years old.
+Born on the 8th of December 1865 in Versailles, France, Jacques Hadamard moved to Paris at the age of three.
 It was in Paris where he began attending school at Lycée Charlemagne.
-He was exceptional in all subjects except mathematics, until the fifth grade, when he ranked second in class in mathematics, thanks to a good teacher.
+He was exceptional in all subjects except mathematics until the fifth grade, when he ranked second in class in mathematics, thanks to a good teacher.

 “… in arithmetic, until the fifth grade, I was last or nearly last.”